GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_univariate_distributions.md

 only a few parts per million in this case).
 Because fitting extreme value mixture models can be challenging, the code tries many different fits.

 During the fitting process, we also compute quantile and inverse quantile functions for the fitted distribution.
 The code checks numerically that these really are the inverse of each other, and will print information about whether this was found to be true (*if not, there is a problem!*)

-The quantile-quantile plot of the observed and fitted Hsig should fall close to a straight line if the fit worked.
+The quantile-quantile plot of the observed and fitted Hsig should fall close to a straight line, if the fit worked.
 Poor fits are suggested by strong deviations from the 1:1 line.
+While in this case the fit looks good, if the fit is poor then further analysis is required.
+For example, it is possible that the model fit did not converge, or that the statistical model is a poor choice for the data.

 Given that the above fit looks OK, **below we use Monte-Carlo-Markov-Chain (MCMC) techniques to compute the Bayesian posterior distribution of the 4 model